Skip to main content

 By default, you get 5 free credit points every 90 days.
 The date of free credit refuel is displayed by hovering your mouse on this field.

-You can purchase extra credits.
-To do so, contact your ThingPark support team.
+You can purchase extra credits through the ThingPark Market.
 The extra credit purchased can be used at any time, without any validity deadline.
 The current status of our paid credit is also displayed in the top right corner of the user interface.

 When launching a new simulation, free credit is debited first then purchased credit next.
 A simulation cannot run if the sum of remaining free + purchased credits is not enough.